The following projects have already been worked on within the framework of our research focus "Additive Manufacturing":

 Funding: German Research Foundation in the Priority Programme 2006 "Alloys with Complex Composition - High Entropy Alloys (CCA-HEA); funding code: UH77/11-1

 M.Sc.
 Eric Gärtner

 LHASa - Laser additive manufacturing of high-strength aluminum structures

 The aim of this project is the additive manufacturing of components made of high-strength aluminum alloys.

-The complete process chain from powder production to the tested component is considered, whereby the project is divided into the following sub-steps:
+The complete process chain from powder production to the tested component is considered, with the project being divided into the following sub-steps:

 - Alloy development according to the component requirements

-- Development of a powder atomisation system as well as powder production and characterisation
+- Development of a powder atomization system as well as powder production and characterization

 - Process development of the laser beam melting process for high-strength Al alloys